ibraheemdev/papaya/BENCHMARKS.md

 # Discussion

-`papaya` is read-heavy workloads and outperforms all competitors in the read-heavy benchmark.
-It falls short in update and write-heavy workloads due to allocator pressure, which is expected.
-However, an important guarantee of `papaya` is that reads *never* block under any circumstances.
+As mentioned in the [performance](../README#performance) section of the guide, `papaya` is optimized read-heavy workloads.
+As expected, it outperforms all competitors in the read-heavy benchmark.
+An important guarantee of `papaya` is that reads *never* block under any circumstances.
 This is crucial for providing consistent read latency regardless of write concurrency.
+However, it falls short in update and insert-heavy workloads due to allocator pressure and the overhead of memory reclamation, which is necessary for lock-free reads.
+If your workload is write-heavy and you do not benefit from any of `papaya`'s features, you may wish to consider an alternate hash-table implementation.

 Additionally, `papaya` does a lot better in terms of latency distribution due to incremental resizing and the lack of bucket locks.
-Comparing histograms of `insert` latency between `papaya` and `dashmap`, we see that `papaya` manages to keep tail latency orders of magnitude lower.
-Some tail latency is unavoidable due to the large allocations necessary to resize a hash-table, but the distribution is much more consistent (notice the scale of the y-axis).
+Comparing histograms of `insert` latency between `papaya` and `dashmap`, we see that `papaya` manages to keep tail latency lower by a few orders of magnitude.
+Some latency spikes are unavoidable due to the allocations necessary to maintain a large hash-table, but the distribution is much more consistent (notice the scale of the y-axis).

 ![](assets/papaya-hist.png)
 ![](assets/dashmap-hist.png)